tsaavik/Count-Log-Lines/README.md

 Count-Log-Lines
 ===============

-Creates a datastamp and running total of lines added to a file per interval.
+Creates a datestamp and running total display of lines added to a file per interval.